muratk5n/thirdwave/en/README.md

 ---

 *A Quiet Place*, not my kind of thing..
-Recommender little off on this one.
+Recommender tad off on this one.
 But cinematically wonderful, has its own pace, well acted.

 ---